Helpful tips

 considerable time and therefore money; is inconvenient for those called upon to serve; juries lack individual responsibility; they tend to be swayed by personal or public prejudices; and they do not represent a true cross-section of the community.

-READ ALSO: How do you display a database schema?
+READ ALSO: How do you manage a project you know nothing about?

 Is a jury made up of peers?